Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

          .. rst-class:: bignums

              #.
-Complete the prerequisites on the `Docker Desktop WSL 2 backend page <https://docs.docker.com/desktop/windows/wsl/>`_.
-This includes enabling the WSL2 feature on Windows.
+Begin by completing the prerequisites listed on the `Docker Desktop WSL 2 backend page <https://docs.docker.com/desktop/windows/wsl/>`_.
+This involves activating the WSL2 feature on Windows.

              #.
-Download `Docker Desktop for Windows <https://docs.docker.com/desktop/windows/wsl/>`_.
+Proceed to download `Docker Desktop for Windows <https://docs.docker.com/desktop/windows/wsl/>`_.

              #.
-Install Docker with WSL 2 by following the instructions on the Docker Desktop WSL 2 backend page.
+Follow the detailed installation guide for Docker with WSL 2 on the Docker Desktop WSL 2 backend page.

          .. note::
-             Some versions of Docker may have incompatibility issues with Windows 11.
-If the problem persists, consider using an older version of Docker.
+             Be aware that certain versions of Docker might not be fully compatible with Windows 11.
+Should issues arise, trying an earlier version of Docker could be beneficial.

          .. note::
-             Changing certain BIOS settings, such as enabling hardware-assisted virtualization, may be required to run Docker successfully — follow the prompts’ instructions if that is the case.
+             You may need to adjust BIOS settings, such as enabling hardware-assisted virtualization, to ensure Docker runs smoothly.
+Please adhere to any guidance provided during the setup process if that's the case.

      .. group-tab:: Linux